sderose/ragnarok/Dominus/DOC/BaseDom.md

 * Segregate NS stuff?

+* Segregate extensions (maybe do a core impl, then subclass to extend.
+Except that that poses the naming problem -- "will the real Node please stand up?"

 * Add xmlns:#ANY/* like Norm's Balisage '24 paper

 * absolutize xpointer (lose id) and v/v

-* Add from DOMExtensions
+* Add from domextensions
     ** innerText
     ** getLeastCommonAncestor
     ** Comparison operators for DOCUMENT ORDER
     ** get fqgi
     ** compound attributes?
     ** generateSaxEvents
-    ** shortcuts to create and append:
+    ** shortcuts to create and append
         addEl(name, attrs:Dict, children:List[Union[str,Node]])
         addText(txt)